Emmental Cheese vs Mozzarella Cheese

 Emmental Cheese has a fat content of minimum of 45% (dry matter).
 Emmental's texture can be described as "hard or medium-hard".
 Mozzarella Cheese has a fat content of varies and a moisture content of none.
 Mozzarella's texture can be described as "soft, creamy".

-Emmental Cheese has a nutty, sweet flavor.
-Mozzarella Cheese has a mild, milky flavor.
+Emmental Cheese has a nutty, sweet taste.
+Mozzarella Cheese has a mild, milky taste.
 Mozzarella's aroma can be described as "mild".

 Appearance and Aging